 - increased heart rate

-- sensations of dizziness or heart palpitations
+- heart palpitations

-- restless or irritable
+- is restless or irritable

-- having difficulty feeding
+- has difficulty feeding

-- sleeping too much
+- sleeps too much

 Hereditary spherocytosis is caused by a genetic defect.
 If you have a family history of this disorder, your chances of developing it are higher than someone who does not.
-People of any race can have hereditary spherocytosis, but it’s most common in those of Northern European descent.
+People of any race can have hereditary spherocytosis, but it’s most common in people of Northern European descent.

 Your doctor may also order tests that check your bilirubin levels.

-Removing the spleen (splenectomy) can solve the symptoms of HS, but it can lead to other complications.
-The spleen filters out bacteria in the body, so removing it can lead to an increased risk of certain infections.
-To help decrease this risk, your doctor will give you some immunizations (including the pneumococcal vaccine and the meningococcal vaccine) before removing your spleen.
+The spleen plays an important role in the immune system, so removing it can lead to increased risk of certain infections.
+To help decrease this risk, your doctor will likely give you certain immunizations (including the Hib, pneumococcal, and meningococcal vaccines) before removing your spleen.

 There is no cure for HS, but it can be treated.
 The severity of your symptoms will determine which course of treatment you receive.
-Some mild cases can be treated without surgery.
-Removing the spleen can cure symptoms of hereditary spherocytosis.
+Options include:

 Not everyone with this condition needs to have their spleen removed.
+Some mild cases can be treated without surgery.
 Your doctor might think less invasive measures are better suited for you.
-For example, surgery is not recommended for children under age 5.
-Instead, your child’s doctor may put them on a folic acid supplement.
+For example, surgery is not recommended for children who are younger than 5 years.

-Folate is a form of B vitamin that your body needs to produce red blood cells.
-A daily dose of oral folic acid is the preferred treatment option for young children and those with mild cases of HS.
+Vitamins: Folic acid, a B vitamin, is usually recommended for everyone with HS.
+It helps you make new red blood cells.
+A daily dose of oral folic acid is the main treatment option for young children and people with mild cases of HS.